Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/DLTdv8a Integration/README.md

 You can follow along by downloading the `mirror_reconstruction_toolbox` folder and videos from the `test_videos` folder.

 ### Step 1: Toolbox Initialization, Project Setup, and Camera + Mirror Calibration
-To add the toolbox to the path, run `setup_mirror_recosntruction_toolbox.m`.
+To add the toolbox to the path and generate a couple of important files, run `setup_mirror_recosntruction_toolbox.m`.
 After that, create a project in any directory using `project_setup.m`.
 This will create a 'skeleton' of the project, with folders and two files: `project_dir.mat`, that contains the absolute path of this project on the computer, and `defaults.mat`, which contains the default settings shared between various scripts and functions to ensure smooth functionality.

 > You may configure the default settings in `defaults.m` within the toolbox path.
 Any new projects after these changes will use the new settings.
 To update existing projects' settings, head to the existing project's directory and run `create_defaults_matfile.m`.